Common Law Admission Test: Exam pattern

-All the questions will be paragraph-based starting from CLAT 2020.
+All the questions have been paragraph-based from CLAT 2020.
 One paragraph will be followed by 5-6 questions.
 The break up of marks is generally as follows :

 Marking Scheme: For every correct answer, aspirants are given one mark and for each wrong answer 0.25 marks are deducted from their total score.

+Preparation Techniques

+The exam preparation strategy is broadly classified into two: